QCD thermalization: Ab initio approaches and interdisciplinary connections: Summary and Outlook

 In particular, we discussed an intriguing universality in the non-thermal attractor discovered in simulations of overoccupied expanding Glasma to that discovered in identically prepared simulations of the self-interacting scalar fields that model the ultracold systems.
 Remarkably, cold atom experiments have discovered such a non-thermal attractor, albeit with a different geometry than that of a heavy-ion collision.
 This opens up the exciting prospect of extending the program underway of the ``tabletop engineering" of ultracold atom systems as analog quantum simulators of the ground state properties of gauge theories to uncover far-from-equilibrium properties of non-Abelian gauge theories.

 We also discussed the signatures for QCD matter off-equilibrium and the challenges of disentangling these from contributions at later stages of the heavy-ion collision.
-On-going and near-term experiments at both RHIC and the LHC will greatly enhance these prospects both through novel measurements and larger data sets than present ones.
+Ongoing and near-term experiments at both RHIC and the LHC will greatly enhance these prospects through both novel measurements and larger datasets than are currently available.
 The EIC will provide information complementary to those of the heavy-ion experiments to further tease out and make more precise our understanding of the initial state.
 Further progress will also depend on theoretical developments in the weak and strong coupling frameworks and the convergence between the two when extrapolated to the realistic couplings of the heavy-ion experiments.

 Computations of the properties of saturated gluons in the CGC EFT are now at next-to-leading-order and next-to-leading log accuracy for a few processes.
 We expect this trend to continue, which will allow for very precise extractions of the saturation scale in DIS and proton-nucleus collisions.
 A more conceptual challenging problem is to understand the large fluctuations in the large~$x$ initial conditions that may generate very anisotropic shape distributions of small~$x$ partons.
 As we noted briefly, such studies may benefit from the universality between the non-linear equations that describe high energy QCD evolution and those that describe reaction diffusion processes in statistical mechanics.